gao-hongnan/YOLOv1-pytorch/docs/yolov1.md

 - $\bhat_i^1 = \begin{bmatrix}\xxhat_i^1 & \yyhat_i^1 & \wwhat_i^1 & \hhhat_i^1 \end{bmatrix}
   \in \R^{1 \times 4}$ is the predictions of the 4 coordinates made by bounding box 1;
 - $\bhat_i^2$ is then the predictions of the 4 coordinates made by bounding box 2;
-- $\confhat_i^1 \in \R$ is the object/bounding box confidence scalar of the first bounding box made by the model.
-As a reminder, this value will be compared during loss function with the $\conf$ constructed in the ground truth;
+- $\confhat_i^1 \in \R$ is the object/bounding box confidence score (a scalar) of the first bounding box made by the model.
+As a reminder, this value will be compared during loss function with the
+  $\conf$ constructed in the ground truth;
-- $\confhat_i^2 \in \R$ is the object/bounding box confidence scalar of the second bounding box made by the model;
+- $\confhat_i^2 \in \R$ is the object/bounding box confidence score of the second bounding box made by the model;
 - $\phat_i \in \R^{1 \times 20}$ where the model predicts a class probability vector indicating which class is the most likely.
 By construction of loss function, this probability vector does not sum to 1 since the author uses MSELoss to penalize, this is slightly counter intuitive as cross-entropy loss does a better job at forcing classification loss - this is remedied in later yolo versions!
     - Notice that there is no superscript for $\phat_i$, that is because the model only predicts one set of class probabilities for each grid cell $i$, even though you can predict $B$ number of bounding boxes.